 Line 144-149: I find this explanation quite speculative.
 Please, check these two papers to see the negative effect of tick infestation on the hematocrit of Sceloporus lizards.
 Could this be a more plausible explanation of the negative effect of tick infestation on speed performance?
 Because, this said, I would expect that testosterone would increase the running performance of the lizards. - “Lanser, D. M., Vredevoe, L. K., & Kolluru, G. R. (2021).
 Tick parasitism impairs contest behavior in the western fence lizard (Sceloporus occidentalis).
 Behavioral Ecology and Sociobiology, 75, 1-15.”

 - Dunlap, K. D., & Mathies, T. (1993).
 Effects of nymphal ticks and their interaction with malaria on the physiology of male fence lizards.
 Copeia, 1045-1048.
-Response: We have reworded this paragraph that provides evidence that supports ICHH may be driving differences.
-We have also acknowledged that we did not directly measure immune function but provided that with evidence from the literature on this species that ICHH maybe one possibility.
+Response: We have reworded this paragraph that provides evidence that supports the idea that the ICHH may be driving differences.
+We have also acknowledged that we did not directly measure immune function but provided evidence from the literature on this species that ICHH maybe one possibility.
 We also added that other physiological parameters such as hematocrit levels could explain the negative effects of locomotor performance.
 We go into detail in paragraph 2/3 for support for ICHHH and discuss other possibilities, such as hematocrit levels, in paragraph 4.

 “Our findings are congruent with predictions of the Immunocompetence Handicap Hypothesis (ICHH), with male lizards exhibiting a higher tick infestation rate than females, which may be indicative of the immunosuppressive effects of testosterone (Olsson et al., 2000; Roberts et al., 2004).
 While we did not directly measure immune function or testosterone levels, our results are supported by a body of literature that establishes a relationship between hormone levels, immune function, and tick load in this species (Klukowski & Nelson, 2001; Cox et al., 2005b; John-Alder et al., 2009).
 Other physiological parameters, such as reduction in hematocrit levels, could explain the negative effect of locomotor performance from tick infestation (Dunlap & Mathies, 1993; Lanser et al., 2021).”